 In the case of a social app, for example, there are different categories of features that you will need to create an engaging experience: profile creation and management; messaging with other users; photo-sharing capabilities (perhaps including filters); etc.

 Tip: For someone trying to create an app that’ll be monetized, it’s important to think about what features this app will offer that its competitors don’t have.

 Step Four: App Design and Mockup

 Designing an app involves more than just picking a color scheme and deciding on the layout for your screens.
-In order to create a successful app, it’s important to consider all the different features that are needed and how they should work together.
+To create a successful app, it’s important to consider all the different features that are needed and how they should work together.

-A good starting point for designing an app are some sketches, wireframes and mock-ups.
-You can create sketches by hand using pencil and paper, or use design programs Adobe XD (PC), Sketch (Mac), Axure RP etc.
+A good starting point for designing an app is some sketches, wireframes, and mock-ups.
+You can create sketches by hand using pencil and paper, or use design programs Adobe XD (PC), Sketch (Mac), Axure RP, etc.

 Action: Sketch out your idea on paper.
 It doesn’t have to be fancy (we’ll understand – you’re not Picasso after all) and you don’t need to invest in a tool either.

 Not everyone can complete this step by themselves, but if you’re fortunate enough to have a development team on your side that can create them for you, then this step will be much easier.

 Step Five: App development